ros-workshop/manipulation/README.md

 <p>

-To have everything up at runnin you need to have launched the following:
+To have everything up at running you need to have launched the following:

 ```
 roslaunch husky_ur5_gazebo husky_ur5.launch